Content characteristics

 Data unit

-Anchor persons: Persons registered at the federal employment agency the first time after 1995 who immigrated to Germany themselves or who are children of immigrants.
+Anchor persons: Persons registered at the federal employment agency the first time after 1994 who immigrated to Germany themselves or who are children/grandchildren of immigrants.
+M8a & M8b samples: non-EU migrants for which the Federal Employment Agency has granted permission for taking up employment.
 Family members: All Family members of anchor persons over 16 years.

 Number of cases